CenturyLinkCloud/Ecosystem/README.md

 Ecosystem
 =========
-This is the repository we will use for code snippets, automation scripts and integration best practices for the Cloud Ecosystem team.
+This is the repository we will use for code snippets, automation scripts and integration best practices for the Cloud Ecosystem team (ecosystem@centurylinkcloud.com)...